shrirajasekar/Cloud_Computing_Coursework/README.md

 # Adding a new Task inside the Dash board

         Each Task can have any number of sub-tasks but each parameter (eg:assignee,difficulty,priority) should be correspondingly assigned to each subtask.
         ***The different values for each sub-task are seperated by a '|' symbol.
-The idea was to keep the UI as simple as possible.
-The user can implement a much more user friendly UI if intended.***
+The idea was to keep the UI as simple as possible and focus on the API implementation.
+The user can implement an user friendly UI on top of the application framework if intended.***

 *All the errors in the appliation are handling in such a way that no stack trace will be displayed in the browser under any circumstances*